 Dear HR folks,

-No specific policy, on a case to case basis.
+No specific policy, on a case-to-case basis.

 To begin with we need to understand why the employee takes excessive unpaid leaves after exhausting all leave entitlement for the year.
 It is a pay cut for the employee and could be something that cannot be avoided.
 Have a good chat and find out the reasons behind it and perhaps recommend part-time employment if the employee is worth keeping.

-Imposing unpaid leaves policy may not be necessary as taking excessive unpaid leaves is quite rare unless your annual leave entitlement is only 7 days per annum.
-In that case, should consider increasing the annual leave entitlement.
+Imposing unpaid leaves policy may not be necessary as taking excessive unpaid leaves is rare unless your annual leave entitlement is only 7 days per annum.
+In that case, we should consider increasing the annual leave entitlement.

 Are there any guidelines on how many days of unpaid leave a staff is entitled to?

 The entitlement to unpaid leave often depends on the employment contract, company policies, and negotiations between the employee and employer.
 There is no statutory guideline in Singapore that specifies the exact number of days an employee is entitled to for unpaid leave.
 Generally, unpaid leave is granted at the discretion of the employer and is typically used in situations where the employee has exhausted their paid leave entitlements, such as annual leave or medical leave.

 Employers need to set out the terms and conditions for unpaid leave in their HR policies to ensure a clear understanding between both parties.
 For instance, some companies may allow unpaid leave for personal reasons, extended maternity/paternity leave, or further studies, but these guidelines should be communicated to employees.